schlotg/viage/docs/api.md

 Some usage notes:
 - The base constructor must have a tag name passed into it.
 A DOM element by this name is constructed and stored in **this.e**
+- Implement and use a *init()* function to configure your components.
+This is a great place to pass in configuration data, etc...
+The router will use the init function to pass in state data when a state change is detected.
+The constructors should have minimal configuration happening in them
 - Use the attach method to attach this component to an existing DOM element
 - Use the attach attribute in your HTML to automatically to attach elements to this component.
 They will show up in **this.attachments** which is a map with the attach name as the key
 - Use the createComponent() method to create and automatically add components to the component.
 Added Components will show up in **this.components** which is a map with the component name as a key